rikardh/allinone-contrail-command/readme.md

 ---
 ### **Continue with some packages**...
-Make sure you have internet access and now run:
+Make sure you have internet access and now install docker like this:
 ```
   yum install -y yum-utils device-mapper-persistent-data lvm2
   yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo